esterchen1231/esterchen1231.github.io/_pages/about.md

 To recharge outside of the lab, I enjoy skiing, forest hiking, and playing the electric guitar.

 # 🔥 News
-- *2026.03*: 🎉 Full Paper accepted to **ACM CSCW 2026** in Salt Lake City🇺🇸. | "[Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis](https://arxiv.org/abs/2509.18297)"
+- *2026.04*: 🎉 Full Paper accepted to **ACM CSCW 2026** in Salt Lake City🇺🇸. | "[Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis](https://arxiv.org/abs/2509.18297)"

+- *2026.03*: 💡 Joining the NSF AWARE-AI Program as a Research Trainee (2026–2027) to develop accessible HCI methods and investigate human-robot interaction.

-- *2026.01*: 🎉 Full Paper accepted to **ACM CHI 2026** in Barcelona🇪🇸. | ["[What Happened to Scenario-Based Design in HCI?: A Scoping Review]](https://doi.org/10.1145/3772318.3790899)"
+- *2026.01*: 🎉 Full Paper accepted to **ACM CHI 2026** in Barcelona🇪🇸. | "[What Happened to Scenario-Based Design in HCI?: A Scoping Review](https://doi.org/10.1145/3772318.3790899)"

 - *2025.06*: 🎉 Full Paper accepted to **ACM CSCW 2025** in Bergen🇳🇴. | "[Effect of AI Performance, Risk Perception, and Trust on Human Dependence in Deepfake Detection AI system](https://doi.org/10.1145/3757588)"